voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 Each rule enforces traceability conventions in your code.
 Below is a summary of each rule exposed by this plugin.

+For function-level traceability, new configurations should treat `traceability/require-traceability` as the **canonical** rule: it composes both story and requirement checks and understands both the newer `@supports` style and the legacy `@story` / `@req` pairing.
+The older keys `traceability/require-story-annotation` and `traceability/require-req-annotation` remain available as **backward-compatible aliases** so existing configs keep working, but they are no longer the primary entry points and are mainly useful when you need to tune severities independently.
+For new and multi-story scenarios, prefer `@supports` annotations; `@story` and `@req` remain valid and are still appropriate for simple single-story code paths where a consolidated `@supports` tag is not yet required.

 In addition to the core `@story` and `@req` annotations, the plugin also understands `@supports` for code that fulfills requirements from multiple stories—for example, a consuming project might use a path like
 `@supports docs/stories/010.0-PAYMENTS.story.md#REQ-PAYMENTS-REFUND`
 to indicate that a given function supports a particular requirement from a payments story document within that project’s own `docs/stories` tree.
 For a detailed explanation of `@supports` behavior and validation, see [Migration Guide](migration-guide.md) (section **3.1 Multi-story @supports annotations**).
 Additional background on multi-story semantics is available in the project’s internal rule documentation, which is intended for maintainers rather than end users.